ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step11.md

 At this point, it does not make much sense for the cities to be defined where they are.
 Let's do a couple of things:

-1. move the `cities.ts` file in with the service
+1. move the `cities.ts` file in with the service (`git mv src/components/user-preferences/cities.ts src/providers/user-preferences/cities.ts`)
-1. add a method to the service that returns the available cities
+1. add a method to the service that returns the available cities, call it `availableCities()`
+1. makes two changes to the `getCity()` method
+   1. if there is a city stored in user preferences, look up the city by name in the cities array
-1. change the `getCity()` method created above such that if there is no city stored it returns the "Current Location" city (cities[0]).
+   1. if there is no city stored in user preferences, return the "Current Location" city (cities[0]).

-**Challenge:** do the above, making as few changes to the `UserPreferencesComponent` as possible while still maintaining a working application.

-## Use the Service in the Component

-**Challenge:** this one is all on you, try to do it without looking at the completed code

-1. inject the service in the `UserPreferencesComponent`
-1. get the values and set the properties in an appropriate life-cycle event
-1. set the data and close the modal from the `save()`

-**Note:** you will find a bug with the data service here that prevents the select from initializing properly, so let's discuss what that is when we all get here.

-The problem is that the select was being populated using the `cities` array, but we were returning the `city` as an object that we were storing.
-These end up being two different objects, and the select does not use deep comparisons.

-One easy way to fix this is to make `getCity()` return an object from the `cities` array.

 ```TypeScript
   async getCity(): Promise<City> {